 In this example, lead time varies with a standard deviation of half a day, or approximately 0.07 weeks.
 Thus:

 These results demonstrate that demand variability is the dominant influence on safety stock requirements: Its effect is almost 10 times that of lead time variability.
 With the recognition of what factors dominate an equation, it becomes easier to focus improvement efforts.
 In this case, if a reduction in safety stock is desired, it is far more productive to reduce demand variability than lead time variability.
-Conversely, if a high level of customer service is not required, safety stock can be lowered to a more appropriate level.
+Conversely, if a high level of Customer Relations is not required, safety stock can be lowered to a more appropriate level.

 Once safety stock levels have been established, inventory levels should be monitored on an ongoing basis to determine if the inventory profile is as expected.
 Is the safety stock being consumed in about half of the cycles?
 Are service level targets being realized?
 If not, before any adjustments are made, perform a root cause analysis to see if any special causes are responsible for the deviations from expected results.